ostegm/dispo-prep-agent/README.md

    - Chunks are embedded and stored in Chroma

 2. **Deposition Planning**
-   - System analyzes the deposition topic and generates structured sections
+   - Gemini analyzes the topic and generates structured sections
-   - Each section is marked for investigation if it requires document research
+   - Each section includes targeted search queries
-   - Human review/feedback can be provided on the plan
+   - Human review/feedback loop available

 3. **Document Research**
-   - System generates semantic search queries for each section
+   - System runs parallel semantic searches for each query
-   - Queries are run against the vector database
+   - Results are structured and organized by section
-   - Relevant document chunks are retrieved and deduplicated
+   - Relevant document chunks are retrieved

 4. **Content Generation**
-   - System writes questions for each section using retrieved documents
+   - Claude compiles search results into a structured report
-   - Background sections are written with standard questions
+   - Gemini generates specific deposition questions
-   - Final sections combine insights from research
+   - Final output combines document insights with expert questioning

 ## 🔧 Customization

 The system can be customized through:
-- `src/depo_prep/configuration.py`: Model selection, chunk sizes, etc.
+- `src/depo_prep/configuration.py`: Model selection and search parameters
 - `src/depo_prep/prompts.py`: Instructions for each step
-- `DEFAULT_DEPOSITION_STRUCTURE`: Organization of the deposition
+- `src/depo_prep/state.py`: Data structures and state management

 ## 🧪 Testing